The Mater Olbia analysis laboratory provides the following services: medical chemistry, microbiology and immunometry.

 Tests can be requested by employers in order to implement screenings for their employees or collaborators, as well as by private citizens.

-Individual serological tests, aimed at identifying the level of IgG, IgA and IgM antibodies in order to verify a possible exposure to the SARS-CoV-2 virus, can only be done privately (thus, under no circumstance at the expense of the National Healthcare System) and upon presenting a medical prescription.
+Individual serological tests, aimed at identifying the level of IgG and IgM antibodies in order to verify a possible exposure to the SARS-CoV-2 virus, can only be done privately (thus, under no circumstance at the expense of the National Healthcare System).

 It is important to know that serological tests against SARS-CoV-2 are not useful for diagnostic purposes and, therefore, cannot replace a molecular test based on the identification of viral RNA from nose and throat swabs.
 A negative serological test result does not exclude the possibility that an infection is occurring at an early stage and the correlated risk of that person being contagious, while a possible positive test result does not mean that an infection is occurring.
 Serological tests can, nonetheless, be useful for epidemiological research and evaluation of the viral spread in order to obtain information regarding the actual prevalence of the SARS-CoV-2 infection in the general population or in communities/companies at greater risk of spreading.
 Thus, tests allow monitoring during the pandemic, including an efficiency evaluation of the prevention measurements put in place in various contexts of living and work environments.